dinhosang/image_visual_comparator/README.md

 TODO NEXT:

+- create new image that is the pair of images side by side

+TODO NEXT NEXT:

 - communicating back result of spawned jobs

-TODO NEXT NEXT:
+TODO:

+- refactor lib.rs so it's not one giant function with lots of contexts/closures to keep in mind
 - add tests for lib.rs

-TODO:
+- need to ensure benchmark tests are working again first to see if it does anything
+- see how long it takes using current setup and see if task::spawn_blocking would improve?
+  - current spawn creates async event loop but not actual multi-threading, sounds like async is good for I/O tasks
+  - the task spawn blocking creates actual threads that are apparently good for cpu heavy tasks
+  - could grab the images via the async loop, and then parse the images and create new ones via the thread ?
+  - and maybe write new images via async loop again ?
 - development container
 - production container
 - refactor directory structure of utils
 - take each resulting list of mismatched pixels
-- create new image that is the pair of images side by side
 - draw box around areas of mismatched pixels on both sides of this new image
   - box should be close enough to the pixels to be clear what is wrong
   - box should be able to enlargen and encompass multiple mismatched pixels if they are close enough to one another